Some Crisis Intervention Thoughts Certification

 Keep Your Body Odor in Check

 Have you ever gone to work only to realize you forgot your deodorant?
 I don’t know about you, but it’s happened to me.
 It’s a terrible feeling.
 You know you forgot it.
 You can smell yourself, it’s uncomfortable and, maybe, you’re in a position where you can’t do anything about it.
 Let me repeat, it’s a terrible feeling.
-Learn more about our industry standard crisis prevention intervention training today.
+Learn more about our industry leading crisis prevention intervention at our crisis prevention intervention page at our crisis prevention intervention blog.

 I really hope your body odor isn’t the thing causing a crisis situation.
 Don’t be the coworker who is making everyone upset and uncomfortable because you lack good hygiene and you aren’t taking care of yourself.
 Sounds silly, doesn’t it?
 But you will learn about crisis intervention certification in our crisis intervention certification classes.
 It sounds funny, but it’s the truth and it’s something to keep in mind.
 Also, it might be a good idea to keep those little travel bottles of scope with you.
 After lunch, when you go to deal with somebody in a crisis, there’s nothing worse than trying to de-escalate little Johnny only to have him say, “Get out my face man, your breath stinks!”